-The geology and hydrogeology described in the Hydrogeologic Site Characterization Report (OBG, 2017b) are summarized below, and define the conceptual site model for AP2; cross-sections are provided in the Hydrogeologic Site Characterization Report:
+The geology and hydrogeology described in the Hydrogeologic Site Characterization Report (NRT/OBG, 2017b) are summarized below and define the conceptual site model for the OWAP; cross-sections are provided in the Hydrogeologic Site Characterization Report:

-- Fill Unit CCRs within AP2, consisting primarily of fly ash, bottom ash, and other non-CCR waste streams, including coal pile runoff.
-This unit also includes man made berms constructed of a variety of locally available materials. - Alluvial sandy silts and clays interbedded with sands and gravels, classified as Cahokia Alluvium. - Sand and gravel with boulders, deposited by glacial meltwaters and classified as Henry Formation.
+- Fill CCRs consisting primarily of fly ash with lesser amounts of bottom ash and slag.
+This layer also includes the constructed fill berms around the ash ponds, which contain variable admixtures of CCRs and re-worked native silt, clay, and sand. - Alluvial fine-grained silts and clays, classified as Cahokia Alluvium. - Alluvial fine to medium sands, also Cahokia Alluvium. - Sand and gravel with boulders deposited by glacial meltwaters and classified as the Henry Formation.